nickdowse/RailsMagicClipboard/README.md

 ###### Converting HTML to HAML

 To use the HTML to HAML features of this plugin you need to have the HAML gem installed (`gem install haml`).
-Recently however the Html2Haml functionality has been stripped out into its own gem, unsurprisingly called html2haml.
-If you have errors trying to insert html text into your haml file, this will probably be the issue.

-Installing the htmt2haml gem in the standard way: `gem install html2haml` should fix the issue.
-If not, raise a github issue!
+If you're still having problems it might be because recently the HTML to HAML functionality has been stripped out into its own gem, unsurprisingly called html2haml.
+Installing the htmt2haml gem in the standard way (`gem install html2haml`) should fix the issue.
+If not, raise a github issue with me!

 ###### Ruby Version Managers